vignesh-deltaforge/valleyair/README.md

 - **Download transcript**: Save your conversation as a text file.
 - **Context display**: See how your query was expanded and what keywords were used for retrieval.
 - **Source attribution**: Every answer cites its sources (or notes if none are available).
+- **Air quality charting**: For air quality queries, see a real-time chart of pollutant levels (PM2.5, Ozone, etc.) for your location, powered by Open-Meteo.
+- **Conversational location prompts**: If a location is missing or invalid, the chatbot will ask for it in the chat, and your next message is treated as the location.
+- **Robust error handling**: The UI and backend handle missing/null values, LLM quirks, and out-of-area queries gracefully.
 - **No data retention**: Your chat is private and not stored on the server.

 ---